By Marika Sboros

 On the other side were those promoting animal foods as healthier – and a jaundiced view of epidemiology.
 The US contingent included Prof Stephen Phinney, Dr Sarah Hallberg and science writers and authors Nina Teicholz and Gary Taubes from the US.
 From the UK were cardiologist Dr Aseem Malhotra, public health researcher Dr Zoë Harcombe and others.

 Both epidemiology and RCTs came in for a sound thrashing via video link from Stanford University Prof John Ioannidis.
 Ioannidis said that 95% of nutrition research is “in bias”.

 Epidemiology’s “typical recipe” of nutrition research leads to failure.
 He identified “large measurement error”, “cherry-picking among multiple hypotheses” and food industry influence as obstacles.
 Also “strong beliefs” – personal, religious and cultural – and “white hat bias”.
 That’s the term for “bias leading to distortion of research-based information in the service of what may be perceived as ‘righteous ends’“.

 RCTs also have “tremendous bias”, Ioannidis said.

 Malhotra later told the conference that commercial interests have “hijacked” the best available clinical evidence.
-He also said that root cause of obesity and type 2 diabetes is “flawed science”.
+He also said that root cause of obesity and type 2 diabetes – and heart disease in general – was “flawed science”.

 Taubes disagreed that there was any reversal.
 The debate has just “transformed” from saturated fat as bad to neutral, he said.
-But the issue is now: “neutral compared to what?”.
+But the issue was now: “neutral compared to what?”.